List of Elfen Lied characters: Nana

 Nana initially feels alone and despondent, but becomes friends with Mayu.
 Mayu convinces Nana to come with her to the Kaede inn, but this initially leads to a confrontation, when Nana sees Nyu (recognizing her as Lucy) and attacks her.
-After running away, Mayu follows her, and Nana reveals the whole truth about the vectors, Lucy/Nyu, and Kurama.
+After running away, Mayu follows her, and Nana reveals the whole truth about the vectors, Lucy/Nyu, and Kurama (in the manga this happens much later).
 Mayu convinces her stay at the Kaede inn, while telling Kouta and Yuka that Nana only attacked Nyu because she was cranky from being hungry, and that like Nyu, Nana has no place to go because of her horns.
 Despite Nana's lingering fears about Nyu (whom she believes may become Lucy again), she tries to adjust to life at the house, although she refuses to tell Kouta and Yuka anything about the Diclonii and their vectors.
 At one point, after an argument, Nana briefly considers leaving out of anger, but after Kouta (using some reverse psychology) asks her where she will go, Nana quickly becomes emotional and breaks down; crying in Yuka's arms, Nana admits she is scared and doesn't know what she would do if she was alone again.
-As Yuka hugs Nana to comfort her, Kouta gently places his hand on her head, and welcomes her into their "family."
+As Yuka hugs Nana to comfort her, Kouta gently places his hand on her head, and welcomes her into their "family".

 Unlike many other Diclonii, because Kurama treated her with kindness, Nana is not homicidal or sadistic, and has never used her vectors against humans.
 However, her fighting skills are extraordinary (she managed to almost defeat Mariko and her clones but was stopped by Kurama's presence).
 She also has the exclusive ability to temporarily disable another Diclonius' vectors by having her vectors go through their pineal gland.
 Although her vectors are superior to Lucy's in terms of range (5 meters to Lucy's 2, 16 ft to 7 ft) and has certain abilities, she lacks Lucy's sheer strength and violent nature; Nana's empathy for others does not allow her to fight with as much instinct to kill.
 While physically skilled and intuitive with her vectors, she loses many fights in the series solely because of her kind nature.
 With her vectors, she is later able to manipulate prosthetic arms and legs, and even throw them like a "rocket punch".